When Your Cat Has Bad Breath: Causes and Treatment

 Does your cat have unpleasant-smelling breath?
 Bad breath in cats can have various causes.
 Often, problems with the teeth or gums are behind it.
 But metabolic or organ diseases can also lead to bad breath.

 Does your cat have bad breath?
-Foul breath can have various causes.
+Unpleasant breath can have various causes.

-What Kind of Bad Breath is Normal in Cats?
+What Type of Bad Breath is Normal in Cats?

-Immediately after eating, all cats have a slight odour to their breath.
-This should disappear after a short while.
+Immediately after eating all feline friends have slightly smelly breath.
+This should fade away again after a while.

-It’s a different matter if your cat’s breath is really strong and unpleasant – and this persists over a longer period.
-In that case, you should definitely investigate the cause of your cat’s bad breath and book an appointment with your vet.
+It’s a different matter if your cat’s breath smells really unpleasant – and that over a longer period of time.
+In that case, you should definitely get to the bottom of the causes of your cat’s bad breath and book an appointment with your vet.

-If your cat’s breath is foul, it’s often due to the teeth or gums.
+If your four-legged friend has foul-smelling breath, it’s often down to their teeth or gums.

-One of the most common causes of bad breath in cats is tartar – which you can spot as brownish-yellow deposits on the surface of the teeth.
+One of the most common causes of bad breath in cats is tartar, recognisable by brownish-yellow deposits on the surface of the teeth.

-Tartar might sound harmless at first, but these hard deposits can cause serious problems for your cat.
+Tartar may sound harmless at first, but these hard deposits can cause serious discomfort for your cat.

 How Does Tartar Develop?

-Through the combination of food remnants stuck between the teeth, saliva, and bacteria, a coating forms on the teeth.
+Through the combination of food residues stuck between the teeth, saliva and bacteria, a coating forms on the teeth.
 This coating, also known as plaque, is initially still soft.

-But due to the minerals in your cat’s saliva, the plaque gradually hardens.
-This forms hard tartar, which in turn can lead to painful gum inflammation in your cat.
-As a result, the teeth themselves can also be damaged.
+However, due to the minerals in the saliva, the plaque gradually hardens.
+Hard tartar forms, which in turn can lead to painful gum inflammation in your cat.
+As a result, the teeth themselves may also become damaged.

-To prevent gum inflammation, severe tartar should be regularly removed by your vet.
-However, your cat will need to be put under general anaesthetic for this.
+To prevent gum inflammation, heavy tartar should be removed regularly by a vet.
+However, this requires the cat to be put under a general anaesthetic.

-Important to know: Just because your cat is eating normally doesn’t necessarily mean everything is fine.
-Most cats will still eat even if their mouth is sore.
-Cats are experts at hiding their pain.
+Important to know: If your cat is eating normally, it doesn’t necessarily mean everything is fine.
+Cats will often continue to eat even if their mouth is sore.
+They are masters at hiding pain.

 Cause: Gum Inflammation (Gingivitis)

 Gum inflammation, also known as gingivitis, can also be accompanied by bad breath in cats.
-Usually, the mucous membrane at the edge of the teeth is red and swollen.
-Bleeding gums is another possible symptom.
+In most cases, the gum tissue along the edge of the teeth is red and swollen.
+Bleeding gums are also a possible symptom.

-In addition to tartar, the following can also trigger gingivitis:
+In addition to tartar, the following triggers can, for example, cause gingivitis:

-• Injuries from foreign objects, such as blades of grass
+• Injuries caused by foreign objects such as blades of grass

 • Inflammation of the tooth-supporting structures (periodontitis)